Pengen Meaning In Indonesian

 Dari tadi keles!

-[Keles] here doesn't mean anything.
+[Keles] here doesn't have meaning.
 It's just kind of like a filler word.
 Its function is to emphasize.
-So Dodit was saying that he already ready.
-He waited for Boris because he already ready.
+So Dodit says [keles] to emphasize that he is already ready to go and waiting for Boris.

-The second scene is taken from an Indonesian FTV, Cinta Dalam Dompet.
+The second example is taken from an Indonesian FTV, Cinta Dalam Dompet (2017).
 Let's watch this clip down below.

 What she said in the scene with English translations is as follows.